 What can now be visited is a place where the past, present and future come together and cohabit in harmony for the fruition and enjoyment of the general public, especially the younger generations.

 For more information link to PT version of the site

 History of the Building

-The building where the Foundation is located, created by the architect João Simões Antunes, was a factory and a Central of Telex before.
-Originally, owned by Instituto Superior Técnico (a Portuguese school of engineering), the building was sold in 1944, for the price of 645 000 escudos (the Portuguese currency at the time) to the company H. Vaultier.
-Vaultier transformed the three parts of the structure into a single one.
+The building where the Foundation is located, created by the architect João Simões Antunes, was once a factory and later a Telex Central.
+Originally owned by Instituto Superior Técnico (a Portuguese engineering university), the building was sold (even though it was still under construction) in 1944 for the price of 645 000 escudos (the Portuguese currency at the time) to the company H. Vaultier.
+The building had three sections but Vaultier transformed them into one conjoined space.

-In 1946, when the works were finished, the owners of the building placed on the first floor, an iron warehouse for the construction industry, fire service and agricultural vehicles repair shops; on the second floor, the conveyor belts factories were on; and the third floor kept the hoses factory, an exhibition room and a cafeteria for 150 employees.
+In 1946, when construction was finished, the owners of the building placed an iron warehouse for the construction industry and fire service and agricultural vehicles repair shops on the first floor.
+On the second floor, the conveyor belt factories were installed.
+The third floor was for the hose factory, an exhibition room and a cafeteria for 150 employees.

-In 1970, the building gained a new block of three floors.
-At this time, it was already property of the General Postal Administration, Telegraphs and Telephones, that bought it in 1969 to Maxime Vaultier, for 27 000 escudos.
-In this structure, opened in 1973, a new Central of Telex was installed (this was part of a remodeling and development plan of the telex and gentex networks).
+In 1970, the building gained a new three-floor block.
+By this time, it was already the property of the General Postal, Telegraphs and Telephones Administration, that bought it in 1969 from Maxime Vaultier for 27 000 000 escudos.
+The new block was inaugurated in 1973 with a new Telex Central that was part of a plan to remodel and develop the telex and gentex networks.

-After the split between CTT and Telecomunicações de Portugal in 1992, the building was given to Portugal Telecom.
-Later on, the Portuguese Communications Foundation had inherited the building.
+After the split between CTT (Postal Services) and Portuguese Telecommunications in 1992, the building was given to Portugal Telecom (now Altice).
+Years later, the Portuguese Communications Foundation inherited the building.